Lokeshwararaju/Autism-spectrum-disorder-using-CNN/README.md

-## EEG Based Autism Spectrum Disorder using CNN
+## EEG Based Early Detection Of Autism Spectrum Disorder using CNN
 # Objective:
 Autism Spectrum Disorder (ASD) is a neurodevelopmental condition characterized by difficulties in social interaction, communication, and repetitive behaviors.
 Early detection of ASD is crucial for timely intervention and improved outcomes.
 # Problem Statement: